-The Audit Committee selected Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ended September 30, 2024.
-The Audit Committee has asked the shareholders to ratify the appointment of Baker Tilly US, LLP for the fiscal year ended September 30, 2024 in Proposal 3.
+On November 18, 2024, the Audit Committee engaged Deloitte & Touche LLP to serve as our independent registered public accounting firm for the remainder of our fiscal year ended September 30, 2025.
+Also on November 18, 2024, the Audit Committee dismissed Baker Tilly US, LLP, independent certified accountants, as our independent registered public accounting firm.
+The Audit Committee has sole authority and responsibility with respect to the selection, engagement and dismissal of Clearfield's independent registered public accounting firm.
+The Audit Committee has asked the shareholders to ratify the appointment of Deloitte & Touche LLP for the fiscal year ended September 30, 2025 in Proposal 3.